Payalgusain21/LINKED-LIST-IMPLEMENTATION/README.md

 Insert Operation

-The function insert(int value) is used to add a new node at the end of the linked list.
-It dynamically allocates memory for a new node, assigns the given value to it, and sets the next pointer to NULL.
-If the list is empty, this new node becomes the head.
-Otherwise, the function traverses to the last node and appends the new node at the end by updating the next pointer of the last node.
+The insert function performs the insertion operation by adding a new node at the end of the singly linked list.
+It starts by dynamically allocating memory for a new node using malloc, assigning the user-provided value to the data field, and setting its next pointer to NULL, since it will be the last node.
+If the list is currently empty (head == NULL), the new node is directly assigned to head, becoming the first node.
+If the list is not empty, a temporary pointer temp is used to traverse through the list until the last node is reached.
+The new node is then linked to the end by setting temp->next to point to it.
+This ensures that elements are inserted in the order they are entered.

 Delete Operation

-The function delete(int value) removes a node that contains a specified value.
-It handles different cases:

-If the list is empty, it simply returns.

-If the head node contains the target value, the head is updated to the next node, and the old node is freed.

-For all other cases, it traverses the list while keeping track of the previous node to unlink the target node and deallocate its memory safely.
+The delete function removes a node containing a specific value from the singly linked list.
+It first checks if the list is empty by verifying if head is NULL.
+If it is, the function prints a message and exits.
+If the node to be deleted is the first node (i.e., head->data == value), the head pointer is updated to the next node, and the original head node is freed using free().
+For nodes in the middle or end, a temporary pointer temp is used to traverse the list while tracking the previous node.
+Once the target node is found, it is unlinked by adjusting the next pointer of the previous node, and the memory of the deleted node is freed.

 Traverse Operation

-The function traverse() prints the elements of the linked list in a readable format.
-It displays the list in a linear arrow format (e.g., 1 -> 2 -> 3 -> NULL).
-If the list is empty, it prints a corresponding message.
+The traverse() function is responsible for printing the contents of the singly linked list.
+It first checks if the list is empty by verifying whether the head pointer is NULL.
+If the list is empty, it prints “List is empty.”
+Otherwise, it uses a temporary pointer temp to iterate through each node starting from the head.
+For every node, it prints the data followed by -> to visually represent the links.
+The function continues until the last node and ends the output with NULL, indicating the end of the list.

 Main Function Flow